actix/actix-web/guide/src/qs_7.md

 ## JSON Response

-The `Json` type allows you to respond with well-formed JSON data: simply return a value of type Json<T> where T is the type of a structure to serialize into *JSON*.
+The `Json` type allows to respond with well-formed JSON data: simply return a value of type Json<T> where T is the type of a structure to serialize into *JSON*.
 The type `T` must implement the `Serialize` trait from *serde*.